Education Learning Outcomes

 - Plan fair and equitable assessment strategies to analyze student learning and to evaluate if the learning goals are met.
 Assessment strategies are designed to continuously evaluate preconceptions and ideas that students hold and the understandings that students have formulated.

-Effective teachers of science can, in a P-12 classroom setting, demonstrate and maintain chemical safety, safety procedures, and the ethical treatment of living organisms needed in the P-12 science classroom appropriate to their area of licensure.
+Effective teachers of science can, in a P-12 classroom setting, demonstrate and maintain chemical safety, safety procedures and the ethical treatment of living organisms needed in the P-12 science classroom appropriate to their area of licensure.
+Students will:

 - Design and demonstrate activities in a P-12 classroom that demonstrate an ability to implement emergency procedures and the maintenance of safety equipment, policies and procedures that comply with established state and/or national guidelines.
 Candidates ensure safe science activities appropriate for the abilities of all students.